eth-brownie/brownie/README.md

 From there, type `brownie` for basic usage information.

+## Documentation

+Brownie documentation is hosted at [Read the Docs](https://eth-brownie.readthedocs.io/en/latest/).

 ## Development

 This project is still in early development and should be considered a beta.
 Future changes may break existing functionality.
 Pull requests are welcomed.

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the [MIT license](LICENSE).